 Oamaru looks a little different from any other town in New Zealand.
 You’ll definitely feel like you’ve left New Zealand and been transported back in time as you wander the Victorian Precinct.
-There are a lot of quirky shops and eateries in the precinct too which makes it worth spending time there.
+Discover art galleries like the quirky Grainstore Gallery, pick up some unique pieces at Nanna Bangles or enjoy the old-worldly charm of Michael O’Brian Bookbinder.
+Sit down for a coffee at the Harbour Street Collective Cafe, try a craft beer at Scotts Brewing Co, or sample what many agree are the best pies in New Zealand at the Harbour Street Bakery.
+You’ll even find what’s on our next point, the old-worldly experience of Whitestone City.
 If you’re able to time your trip right, see the Victorian Precinct during the Victorian Fete in mid-November where visitors and locals alike dress up in their best Victorian attire!

 Location: Victorian Precinct, Oamaru town centre.

 2. Go Back in Time at Whitestone City

 Within Oamaru’s Victorian Precinct is a museum/heritage park attraction in itself, Whitestone City.
 As you walk through the seaside entrance of a restored warehouse, you’ll wander through a mock-up of Oamaru’s early settlement, where you can peer into the barber and chemist, newspaper and architect offices, and more, until you reach a large activities area with Victorian games and penny-farthings to try out.
 It’s historical fun for all ages!